 In the greater scheme of things, do I really have anything to be anxious about?

 Will all this really matter in ten year time?
 If not, then is there any point in feeling anxious about it in the moment?

-The moment you begin thinking about things in a different way, is the moment you will begin transforming how you feel about the situation.
-Maybe it is excitement you’re feeling and not anxiety.
-And if you’re not feeling excitement, then maybe you should shift how you think about things in order to create the feeling of excitement within.
+The moment you begin thinking about things in a different way is the moment you will begin transforming how you feel about the situation.
+Maybe, it’s excitement you’re feeling and not anxiety.
+And if you’re not feeling excited, then maybe, you should shift how you think about things to create the feeling of excitement.